 - Look at the side to determine the current level.

-- If the level is low, slowly remove the cap by turning it counterclockwise.
+- Slowly remove the cap if the level is low by turning it counterclockwise.
 Do not remove the cap if the engine is hot.

 - What color is the Audi engine coolant?